-The Role Play tasks are provided by Cambridge, but individual Centres are responsible for conducting the tests and for the initial assessment.
-This assessment is then subject to moderation by Cambridge.
+The Role Play tasks are provided by Cambridge International, but individual centres are responsible for conducting the tests and for the initial assessment.
+This assessment is then subject to moderation by Cambridge International.

 Full instructions on the conduct and assessment of the Speaking test are provided in the Teachers' Notes Booklet and Role Play Cards.
-These items are despatched to Centres on the basis of their Estimated Entries and it is therefore important that Centres submit Estimated Entries for these syllabuses by the deadline published in the Cambridge Handbook (UK).
+These items are despatched to centres on the basis of their estimated entries and it is therefore important that centres submit estimated entries for these syllabuses by the deadline published in the Cambridge Handbook (UK).

-Specimen/past copies of the Teachers' Notes Booklet and Role Play Cards can be downloaded from the Cambridge Teacher Support website and contain the instructions for the conduct and assessment of the Speaking test.
-It is crucial that teacher/Examiners study these instructions well in advance of conducting their first Speaking test so that any doubts or queries can be resolved in good time.
+Specimen/past copies of the Teachers' Notes Booklet and Role Play Cards can be downloaded from the School Support Hub and contain the instructions for the conduct and assessment of the Speaking test.
+It is crucial that teachers/Examiners study these instructions well in advance of conducting their first Speaking test so that any doubts or queries can be resolved in good time.

-A number of Speaking Test Handbooks are available and provide the opportunity for teacher/ Examiners to practise conducting and assessing the Speaking test before they undertake their first live tests.
+A number of Speaking Test Handbooks are available and provide the opportunity for teachers/Examiners to practise conducting and assessing the Speaking test before they undertake their first live tests.